wjallen/VersionControlWithGit/docs/docs/continuous_integration.rst

 ~~~~~~~~

 In the above example, Python v3.9 and external libraries (pytest) are
 installed in different steps.
-Can this be done in one step?
-Is there a better way
+Why was this choice made?
+Can this be done
-to do it?
+differently?
+Is there a better way to do it?

 Trigger the Integration